-When you become a merchant of Nationwide Payment Solutions (NPS), you provide us with personal information that we use to set up your merchant account.
+When you become a merchant of MuniciPAY, you provide us with personal information that we use to set up your merchant account.
 Becoming a registered user enables you to review confidential account information for the service(s) you are enrolled in and perform other confidential transactions.
-We will occasionally send you service announcements, policy/procedure updates and information regarding MuniciPAY software enhancements.
+We will occasionally send you service announcements, policy/procedure updates, and information regarding MuniciPAY software enhancements.

-NPS will only send information about you to other companies when: 1) we have your consent to share the information 2) we need to share your information to provide the product or service you have requested (i.e. printing your merchant statement).
-We may also release personally identifiable information when we believe release is appropriate to: 1) comply with the law 2) enforce or apply our Merchant Agreement or other agreements 3) protect the rights, property or safety of NPS, our users, or others.
+MuniciPAY will only send information about you to other companies when: 1) we have your consent to share the information 2) we need to share your information to provide the product or service you have requested (i.e. printing your merchant statement).
+We may also release personally identifiable information when we believe release is appropriate to: 1) comply with the law 2) enforce or apply our Merchant Agreement or other agreements 3) protect the rights, property, or safety of MuniciPAY, our users, or others.
 This includes exchanging information with other companies and organizations for fraud protection and risk reduction.
-In the event of an aquisition, merchant account information may be one of the transferred assets.
+In the event of an acquisition, merchant account information may be one of the transferred assets.

-NPS is compliant with the Payment Card Industry Data Security Standard (PCI DSS) as a Level 1 Service Provider.
-Security measures needed to pass this level of compliance include: physical, electronic, and procedural safeguards; sophisticated security monitoring tools; documented security policies; restricting access to confidential information and periodic security audits by third party security experts.
+MuniciPAY is compliant with the Payment Card Industry Data Security Standard (PCI DSS) as a Level II Service Provider.
+Security measures needed to pass this level of compliance include physical, electronic, and procedural safeguards; sophisticated security monitoring tools; documented security policies; restricting access to confidential information and periodic security audits by third-party security experts.